First mysterious radio burst discovered in the Milky Way reveals extreme origins

-Sifting through a trove of radio telescope data in 2007, Duncan Lorimer spotted something unusual.
+Sifting through a trove of radio telescope data in 2007, Duncan Lorimer, an astrophysicist at West Virginia University, spotted something unusual.
 Data obtained six years earlier showed a brief, energetic burst, lasting no more than 5 milliseconds.
-Others had seen the blip and looked past it, but Lorimer, an astrophysicist at West Virginia University, and his team calculated it was an entirely new phenomenon: a signal emanating from somewhere far outside the Milky Way.
+Others had seen the blip and looked past it, but Lorimer and his team calculated that it was an entirely new phenomenon: a signal emanating from somewhere far outside the Milky Way.

 The team had no idea what had caused it but they published their results in Science.
 The mysterious signal became known as a "fast radio burst," or FRB.
 In the 13 years since Lorimer's discovery, dozens of FRBs have been discovered outside of the Milky Way -- some repeating and others ephemeral, single chirps.
 Astrophysicists have been able to pinpoint their home galaxies, but they've struggled to identify the cosmic culprit, putting forth all sorts of theories, from exotic physics to alien civilizations.